denten-books/plain-text/3-format.md

 equivalent to each other.
 They imply differing possibilities and affordances.
 Formats mediate between data structures, transforming one into the other according to a predefined set of rules.
-The screen projection---content arranged on the screen---represents a mental image---information stored in the head---becomes inscription---information stored in the machine.
+The screen projection---content arranged on the screen---which represents a mental image---information stored in the head---becomes inscription---information stored in the machine.
 The complexity of the interface between these disparate symbolisms stems from the fundamental incompatibility between incommensurate physicalities.
 Format specifications govern the transference of data structures from one medium into the other, at the point of contact between human, symbol, and machine.

 [^ln3-symbolisms]: I am interlacing language from Wittgenstein and Alexander Galloway.
 On disparate symbolisms see @wittgenstein_philosophical_1974, 45.
 On incommensurate physicalities see @galloway_interface_2012, viii.

 Formatting rules facilitate the conversion of machine-readable codes into human-readable text.
-The structure of the transformation governs the production, storage, reception, and the dissemination of textual artifacts.
+The structure of such transformations governs the production, storage, reception, and the dissemination of textual artifacts.
 Despite their significance, formats continue to elude the critical gaze because our very concept of form, central to literary analysis, has always